Hardship Payments - What is a Hardship Payment?

 What is a Hardship Payment?

-Hardship payments are reduced-rate payments of jobseeker’s allowance (JSA), employment and support allowance (ESA) and universal credit (UC) that are made in limited circumstances, including if you have been sanctioned.
+Hardship payments are reduced-rate payments of Jobseeker’s Allowance (JSA), Employment and Support Allowance (ESA) and Universal Credit (UC) that are made if you have been sanctioned.

 You or your partner or children must be experiencing hardship and in most cases you must show that you or your family will suffer hardship unless benefit is paid.
 In some cases for JSA, you must be in a ‘vulnerable group’.

-If you come under the universal credit (UC) system you need to claim the hardship payment of UC.
+If you come under the UC system, you need to claim the Hardship Payment of UC.
+Hardship payments of Universal Credit have to be paid back.

 Type of benefit: Means tested